DenPhotos/Shutterstock.com

 The times iMessages were sent highlighted with a red box.

 Blue text messages are ones sent through the iMessage system (between iPhones).
 If you have friends or family with a phone other than an iPhone, such as an Android phone or a Windows phone, the messages they send you will be green, indicating that they are SMS messages, not iMessage messages.
-This trick works for both types of messages.
+The ability to check what time a message was sent does not depend on iMessage metadata, and will work with even basic SMS.

 Whether you’re a lawyer building a case for a client or an overbearing friend building a case against another friend, the hidden iMessage time stamp feature gives you the information you need.